 This wide array of experience, combined with our service approach, is widely recognized throughout Connecticut.

-Over the last ten years, The Bond Buyer has consistently ranked Pullman & Comley within the top five bond counsel firms in the state of Connecticut.
-This ranking includes both Connecticut and national firms.
+Over the last ten years, national publication The Bond Buyer has consistently ranked Pullman & Comley within the top five bond counsel firms in the state of Connecticut, and this year ranked Pullman as the number one Connecticut bond counsel firm during the first six months of 2020.

 News & Insights